Newsletter January 2008

 5. SWPP and Other Photographic Conventions

-(Maybe it was the saucy models in skimpy attire with hundreds of photographers fighting for the best view that made my knees tremble…who knows, I was young, and it was a long time ago)!
+Maybe it was the saucy models in skimpy attire with hundreds of photographers fighting for the best view that made my knees tremble.
+Who knows, I was young, and it was a long time ago!

-I watched a few Masterclasses, David Williams, Kevin Kubota and Martin Graham-Dunn which were great plus I picked up a lot of inspiration from all the award-winning photographic entries of 2007 which adorned much of the wall space in and around the hotel.
+I watched a few Master classes.
+David Williams, Kevin Kubota and Martin Graham-Dunn which were great.
+Plus I picked up a lot of inspiration from all the award-winning photographic entries of 2007 which adorned much of the wall space in and around the hotel.

-- More camera, equipment and software reviews
+- 1More camera, equipment and software reviews

 - 4Upload your own pics for critique

 - 5Other stuff…